Training structure

 Faculty of Science

-The first is designed to consolidate the skills acquired in secondary school that are essential for higher studies in the sciences: understanding proportionality and linearity, calculating with powers, manipulating fractions and solving simple equations.
+The first aims to consolidate the secondary school knowledge that is essential for pursuing higher education in science: understanding proportionality and linearity, calculating with powers, manipulating fractions, and solving simple equations.

-The second part will be devoted to the study of functions of one real variable: the emphasis will be on the usual functions, the graphical representation of functions, and the mathematical notion of derivative (or instantaneous rate of increase).
+The second part will be devoted to the study of real variable functions: the focus will be on common functions, the graphical representation of functions, and the mathematical concept of derivatives (or instantaneous rates of change).

-Most of the concepts covered will be illustrated with concrete examples from biology.
+Most of the concepts discussed will be illustrated with concrete examples from biology.

 ECTS